1998 Pacific hurricane season: Storm names

-The following names were used to name storms that formed in the northeastern Pacific Ocean during 1998.
-No retired names were announced by the World Meteorological Organization in the spring of 1999, so they were used again in the 2004 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 1998.
 This is the same list used in the 1992 season.
+No names were retired from the list following the season, and it was used again for the 2004 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 1998 are shown below, however none of them were used.
+For storms that form in the North Pacific between 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No named storms formed in the central North Pacific in 1998.
+Named storms in the table above that crossed into the area during the year are noted (*).

 Season effects

-This is a table of all the tropical cyclones that formed in the 1998 Pacific hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 1998 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 1998 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1998 USD.